 namespace by convention, which is then used to satisfy all credentials requests

-credentials, with mint mode, or by copying the credentials root secret, with
+This is done by copying the credentials root secret with passthrough mode.

 The format for the secret varies by cloud, and is also used for each

 apiVersion: v1 kind: Secret metadata: namespace: kube-system name: azure-credentials stringData: azure_subscription_id: <SubscriptionID> azure_client_id: <ClientID> azure_client_secret: <ClientSecret> azure_tenant_id: <TenantID> azure_resource_prefix: <ResourcePrefix> azure_resourcegroup: <ResourceGroup> azure_region: <Region>

 On Microsoft Azure, the credentials secret format includes two properties that must contain the cluster’s infrastructure ID, generated randomly for each cluster installation.
 This value can be found after running create manifests:

 This value would be used in the secret data as follows:

 Upgradable status for a cluster with manually maintained credentials is